 Welcome to the new HarrisburgPA.gov.
-This site is under construction and is designed to grow from feedback and suggestions provided by our citizens.
-In the interim, this site will provide accurate and easy to use information on our city’s services and programs.
+This site is continually undergoing upgrades and is designed to grow from feedback and suggestions provided by our citizens.
+This site provides accurate and easy to use information on our city’s services and programs.
 We hope that you find it useful and helpful.
 Your ideas are welcome!

 Our city is on the move.
 Our future will be even greater than our past!